A Wider Bridge: Creating Change Conference

 In 2016, A Wider Bridge had planned to present with Jerusalem Open House, an Israeli-based LGBT organization, at the National LGBTQ Task Force's Creating Change Conference.
-The presentation was cancelled by the National LGBTQ Task Force because of an outcry from anti-Israel activists.
+The presentation was canceled by the National LGBTQ Task Force because of an outcry from anti-Israel activists.
 A Wider Bridge called for the presentation to be uncancelled through a petition and press release.
 The presentation was then uncancelled.
 The presentation did go on, but was interrupted by protestors and was not completed.
 The National LGBTQ Task Force later condemned the protest for anti-semitism.

 Chicago Dyke March

-At the 2017 Chicago Dyke March, three women were expelled for carrying a rainbow flag with the Star of David on it, a symbol of representation for Jewish LGBT individuals.
-The march organizers claimed that the women were kicked out because the march was anti-Zionist and pro-Palestine and because others were feeling threatened.
+At the 2017 Chicago Dyke March, three women claimed they were expelled for carrying a rainbow flag with the Star of David on it, a symbol of representation for Jewish LGBT individuals.
+According to the three women, they were told by the march organizers that they were kicked out because the march was anti-Zionist and pro-Palestine and because others were feeling threatened.
+However, march organizers claimed that the flag was an Israeli flag superimposed on a rainbow flag while American flags similarly superimposed were also not welcome, and that the three women were expelled after repeatedly expressing support for Zionism.
 One of the women who was expelled was a regional director at A Wider Bridge, and the organization has since come out against their expulsion and has created a petition asking the organizers of the Chicago Dyke March to apologize.
 The Anti-Defamation League, Human Rights Campaign, and the Simon Wiesenthal Center, have also spoken out against the banning of the Jewish Pride flag and the expulsion of the women.

+Pride Season 2024

+A Wider Bridge sounded an alarm in early 2024 that anti-Israel activists might disrupt LGBTQ Pride events in multiple cities to protest Israel.